pietdevaere/devae.re-projects/_posts/2014-08-20-muchosledjes.markdown

     I'm currently planning to port the code to a beagle bone black, and see whether or not it runs smoothly.

-* The pixel above a lit pixel are dimly lit
+* The pixel above a lit pixel is dimly lit

     This is probably caused because I'm pulling the *Turn on the display* line high all the time, and the shift registers for the rows update quicker than the ones for the lines.
     I think that pulling the *Turn on display* low while changing over to the new data to show will solve this issue.